HarshitaPandey08/DataAnalysisChallengeApril/README.md

 2.offer and discounts on proudcts which are selling well to increase the revneue 3.Introduce new products in the most profitable category

-##15: Geolocation having high customer density.
-Calculate customer retention rate according to geolocations
+## 15: Geolocation having high customer density.

 ![image](https://github.com/HarshitaPandey08/DataAnalysisChallengeApril/assets/53274845/29f344fc-2012-469b-b5af-ec1288f56f2a)

+Most of the Olist customers are from Sao Paulo followed by Rio de Janeiro.